colah/ByronTrialNotes/daily-notes/day19.md

  * Later.
 * But you took pictures of the gardening?
  * No. We focused inside.
-* To your recolection, there was extensive gardening?
+* To your recollection, there was extensive gardening?
  * Some sort of garden.
 * But you took no photos?
  * No.
-* Took no soil smaples?
+* Took no soil samples?
  * No, sir.
 * (Next picture) Plastic bag with electronics on it.
 Didn't try to determine what it was?
  * No. Just noted what the text was and took a picture.
 * Do you see a Liquid Crystal Display?
  * I can see it where your cursor is?
-* That didn't assit you in determining what it was?
+* That didn't assist you in determining what it was?
  * No.
 * (Next picture) Picture of workbench?
  * Yes.